sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 pgp-cmd send-key keyname hkp://pool.sks-keyservers.net/
 ```

-(where keyname is the name, email address used when creating the key or
+(where keyname is the name or email address used when creating the key or
 hexadecimal identifier for the key.)

 If you see no output from sbt-pgp then the key name specified was not
 found.

+If it fails to run the `SendKey` command you can try another server (for example: hkp://keyserver.ubuntu.com).
+A list of servers can be found at [the status page](https://sks-keyservers.net/status/) of sks-keyservers.net.

 ### Second - Maven Publishing Settings